w3f/Grants-Program/applications/Web3Box.md

 | 6. | **Electron-based Multi-chain Wallet**:Polkadot multi-chain assets management  | Multi-chain asset management, including asset sending, receiving and transaction record query

 **Note**
-- Web3Box team will finsih Milestone1, and then start the Milestone 2 Risk Assessment, more details about Milestone2 will be announced by the follow-up grant applicaiton.
+- Web3Box team will finsih Milestone1, and then start the next Milestone about Risk Assessment, more details about risk assessment will be announced by the follow-up grant applicaiton.

 ## Future Plans

-- In the short term, Web3Box team will complete the Milestone1 and Milestone2 on time.
+- In the short term, Web3Box team will complete the Milestone on time.
 - In the long term, Web3Box is aimed to become the most secure and comprehensive Web3 Portal Desktop Client.